-Suncor and VISTA Training conducted a three-and-a-half-month pilot of the Truck-Logic training curriculum beginning in April 2010 and concluding in July.
-To ensure scientific validity, an "experimental" group was formed that included four trainers, 24 truck mentors and 22 haultruck operator trainees from the mine's K and L shifts.
-The "control" group, which continued to use Suncor's existing training program, consisted of I and J shift trainers, truck mentors and new haultruck operator trainees.
+Suncor and VISTA Training conducted a three-and-a-half-month pilot of the TruckLogicTM training curriculum beginning in April and concluding in July of 2010.
+To ensure scientific validity, an "experimental" group was formed that included 4 trainers, 24 truck mentors and 22 haul truck operator trainees from the mine's K and L shifts.
+The "control" group, which continued to use Suncor's existing training program, consisted of I and J shift trainers, truck mentors and new haul truck operator trainees.
 Because these shifts work during opposite time periods, there was no significant interaction between the two groups.
 This enabled Suncor to obtain more accurate data comparing the performance of the two groups.